Is drinking alcohol a sin in Christianity? I believe I'm not the only one who has heard this question being thrown here and there every now and then.

 God never said that drinking alcohol is a sin.
 But if it can lead people out of the narrow way to wreck their life and destiny, it is wise to avoid it.
 If it can cause another Believer to stumble, then it is unwise to take it.

-If you were blessed reading this article, kindly share before leaving.
+If you were blessed reading our article on “is drinking alcohol a sin”, kindly share before leaving.

 God bless you!